In this article:

 How to Enable the Google PageSpeed Insights Widget in W3 Total Cache

-You can use W3 Total Cache to connect to the Google PageSpeed Insights API so that you can see your website’s speed and optimize your WordPress website directly from the Performance Dashboard.
-Not only can you get an overview directly on your dashboard, but you can get a PageSpeed score for every page on your website from the Admin Toolbar at the top.
-Use these instructions to create a PageSpeed Insights API Key and connect them to your W3 Total Cache plugin.
+You can use W3 Total Cache to connect to the Google PageSpeed Insights API so that you can see your website’s speed and get suggestions to optimize your WordPress website even further using those scores directly from the Performance Dashboard.
+Not only will you get an overview of your website performance directly on your dashboard, but you can get a PageSpeed score for every page on your WordPress website from the Admin Toolbar at the top.
+Cool, right?
+Use the following instructions to create a Google PageSpeed Insights API Key and connect them to your W3 Total Cache WordPress performance plugin to get insight into your next steps for making your website pages load faster than ever before.

 Create your Google Cloud Project

-- Log into your Google Account and navigate to your Google Cloud Console at https://console.cloud.google.com
+- Log into your Google Account and navigate to the Google Cloud Console located at https://console.cloud.google.com

 - If this is your first Google Cloud project for your website, click on Select a Project.

 - If you already have a project set up for your website, choose that project.
-If you have another project set up, it’s best practice to create a new project dedicated to this website.
+If you have another project set up for other reasons, it’s best practice to create a new project dedicated to this website.
+You will thank us for this advice later.

-- Name your project with a name unique to this website, and click Create.
+- Name your project with a name unique to this website so it is easy to understand later, and click Create.

 Enable the PageSpeed Insights API